xdavidhu/bugs.xdavidhu.me/_posts/2021-01-11-stealing-your-private-videos-one-frame-at-a-time.markdown

 I wanted to make a proof of concept Python script which generates an actual, moving “video”.
 I searched for some calculations, and figured out that if the video is in 24 FPS, one frame stays on the screen for `33` milliseconds.
 So I just have to download every image starting from `0` milliseconds, incrementing by `33` milliseconds every time, and then construct some kind of video using all of the images I have acquired.

 I wrote a quick and dirty POC which downloaded the frames for the first 3 seconds of a video, decoded them, and then generated a GIF.
-To test it, I have ran it against an old video of mine, which I had previously privated due to the *high level of cringe*:
+To test it, I have ran it against an old video of mine, which I had previously privated due to, of course, the *high level of cringe*:

 <iframe width="100%" height="315px" src="https://www.youtube.com/embed/G3bNbYRTxZM" frameborder="0" allow="accelerometer; autoplay; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>